Jury Service for PA Employers and PAs

 If you are a PA Employer, you may need support to attend the Court if you are called up and you might want your PA to support you with this.
 If your PA is called up, you may need to arrange replacement care and support, either from another PA if you have one, or from a agency.

-It is important for both PA Employers and PAs to be aware of a number of issues when called up for Jury Service, including what the rules are, how you can request to be excused from Jury Service and what to expect when you attend Court.
+It is important for both PA Employers and PAs to be aware of a number of issues when called up for Jury Service, including what the rules are, and how you can request to be excused from Jury Service.

 How will you know if you’ve been called for Jury Service?